OggianoPaolo/ExpensesTracker/README.md

 # iOSProject

-Example of iOS App for iPhone: Expenses Tracker:
+Example of iOS App for iPhone - "Expenses Tracker"

 - Keep track of user money expenses.
 - Application organizes and keeps information for each day.